Frequently Asked Questions

 As part of the application process, you will be asked to upload a current copy of your resume.
 Please take time to appropriately format and spell check your resume before submitting.
 For assistance with your resume, you can use the VMock tool provided by the UCLA Career Center.

-As part of your application process you will be asked to complete a questionnaire.
+As part of your application process you will be asked to complete a Statement of Purpose.
 Responses should be well thought out and demonstrate why you are a strong candidate for the Global Internship Program.
-It’s highly encouraged to prepare your responses in advance on a Word document and then copy and paste to the application once you apply.
-The maximum word count for each short-answer response is 125 words.
+It’s highly encouraged to prepare your responses in advance.
 Please see the questions below to assist you in preparing your answers.

-• Career Goals: Within your career field, which specific sector are you interested in working and what do you hope to gain from this global internship experience?
+• Career Goals: Within your career field, which specific sector are you interested in working in and what do you hope to gain from this global internship experience?
 How will this experience assist you toward reaching your career goals?
+(700 characters maximum)

 I am having trouble uploading my files.
 What should I do?

-You may email the files to info@ieo.ucla.edu and we will upload them on your behalf.
+You may email the files to info@ieo.ucla.edu and the IEO staff will upload them on your behalf.

 What if I do not have my passport upon submitting my application?

-Are there any immunizations required for my program?
+Are there any immunizations required for my Global Internship Program?

 Some Global Internship Program locations may require immunizations.
 We recommend you visit the Centers for Disease Control’s website for more information about health and safety abroad in your particular program location.
 We also recommend you visit the Ashe Center Travel Clinic to complete a health evaluation where they can provide advice customized to your health status and travel plans, immunizations, and prescriptions as needed.